Studying at another Australian university and counting the results towards your ANU program is known as cross-institutional study.

 - If you are not enrolling at ANU but are seeking permission to undertake studies at another Australian tertiary institution to count towards your ANU program, you do not need to register ANU enrolment.

-- If the courses you are studying elsewhere will complete your ANU program requirements, you should indicate this to the Delegated Authority at the time you lodge your form.
+- If the courses you are studying elsewhere will complete your ANU program requirements, you should indicate this at the time you lodge your form.

 - Ensure that you are aware of the enrolment and procedural deadlines of the university you plan to study at.
 Allow plenty of time to meet all deadlines.